infinyon/cargo-cvm/README.md

     -w, --warn       Warn if the versions are out-of-date

 OPTIONS:
     -b, --branch <branch>      Which branch to compare to the current.
 Will attempt to find the version in the target branch and check if the version has been bumped or not.
+    -r, --remote <remote>      Determine which remote to use for the target branch.
+Defaults to `origin`.
     -s, --semver <semver>      Type of Semantic Versioning; i.e. `minor`, `major`, or `patch`.
+Defaults to `minor` -k, --ssh-key <ssh-key>    Provide the path to your ssh private key for authenticating against remote git hosts.
-Defaults to `minor`
+                               Defaults to $HOME/.ssh/id_rsa
 ```

 ## Version Check